Tawny Crazy Ants 101: Control Tips & Prevention

 What Are Tawny Crazy Ants?

-Tawny crazy ants (Nylanderia fulva), also known as Rasberry crazy ants after the exterminator who first reported them, represent one of the most aggressive invasive species to hit the Gulf Coast region.
-First identified in Texas in 2002, these ants have since spread across Texas, Louisiana, Mississippi, and parts of Arkansas, creating ecological and economic havoc wherever they establish.
+Tawny crazy ants (Nylanderia fulva), also known as Rasberry crazy ants, are one of the most aggressive invasive species affecting the Gulf Coast.
+First identified in Texas in 2002, these ants have since spread across Texas, Louisiana, Mississippi, and parts of Arkansas, causing significant ecological and economic damage.

-Unlike fire ants that most Gulf Coast residents know well, tawny crazy ants don't sting.
+Unlike fire ants, tawny crazy ants do not sting.
 Instead, they overwhelm through sheer numbers and their ability to short-circuit electrical equipment.
 A single colony can contain multiple queens and billions of workers, making them incredibly difficult to eliminate once established.

 How to Identify Tawny Crazy Ants